Allium sativum. Family: Liliaceae

 Other studies show that garlic may improve the elasticity of the aorta.
 It may also

 keep atherosclerotic plaque from forming.

-There is some support that garlic can slightly lower cholesterol levels.
-However,
+There is some evidence that says garlic can slightly lower cholesterol levels.
+But

-recent research done by the National Center for Complementary and Alternative Medicine found
+recent research done by the National Center for Complementary and Integrative Health found

 that garlic had no effect on cholesterol.

 Some research shows that taking garlic by mouth can modestly reduce blood pressure.